Published December 9, 2025 · Last Updated: December 9, 2025

 This beloved kettle remains our go-to charcoal choice thanks to its hinged grate, one-touch ash cleanup, and precise damper adjustments for two-zone cooking.

 We slow-smoked two racks of ribs using the Minion method, then stoked the coals to sear peach halves for dessert without swapping equipment.
-If you want more menu inspiration, peek at our smoker rub recipes and outdoor dining checklist.
+For complete outdoor dining setup, our patio furniture guide covers seating and tables that pair perfectly with grilling areas.
+If you're planning larger gatherings, check out our outdoor entertainment guides for creating the perfect backyard experience.

 My Testing Experience